alxhill/alxhill.dev/topics/metal-splats.md

 slow_sort_gpu() execution time: 26948016 µs
 ```

-Looks like the vast majority of the time is the compute, 9 microseconds vs 112 microseconds difference in encoding is a little over 10x for a data scale increase of 16.
+Looks like the vast majority of the time is the compute, 9 ms vs 112 ms difference in encoding is a little over 10x for a data scale increase of 16, but the compute time dwarfs it by an order of magnitude.

+Interestingly, it turns out that using an `if(a<b)` implementation is consistently a few milliseconds faster than an `x = max(a,b); y = min(a,b)` one (~275ms vs ~250ms), which is the opposite of what I'd have expected.
+Will need to enable profiling to understand what's going on here, interesting stuff.

+* As an optimisation, tested out writing to an internal buffer and then doing the sort passes entirely in private memory.
+My initial implementation is producing incorrect results, but does seem to be executing a lot faster - 14 seconds vs 26 seconds from above.
+One theory of why it's not working is that the memory barriers aren't setup correctly (so it's not waiting for each kernel to finish).
+Will test a simpler "copy kernel then normal swapping" approach before diving too far into this.
+* Realised my overly fancy copy thing probably wouldn't work, and instead did a separate copy-pass before the rest of the commands - sadly it still isn't getting correct results, and the perf gains seen before haven't been retained (not really sure _why_ given the bugs shouldn't have affected the number of encoded commands / total amount of compute), but broadly seems like this might not be a particularly effective optimisation.
+Sad.
+Gonna see if adding a fence makes it correct and then drop this branch.

 ## 2023-11-11